 Path to improved health

 Vaginal bleeding can happen at any stage of a pregnancy, from conception to delivery.
-Light bleeding is commonly called spotting.
 With spotting, you may see just a few drops of blood in your underwear.
 Heavy bleeding is more noticeable.
 It will require a sanitary pad to protect your clothing.

-While some spotting is normal during the first 12 weeks of pregnancy (first trimester), you should always call your doctor whenever you experience bleeding of any kind.
-You should call your doctor if you have vaginal bleeding or spotting, even if an ultrasound test (where a technician moves a wand around your stomach to see an image of the baby) has confirmed your pregnancy is normal.
+Call your doctor whenever you experience bleeding of any kind.
+Call your doctor if you have vaginal bleeding or spotting.
+This is important even if an ultrasound test confirms your pregnancy is normal.
+An ultrasound is where a technician moves a wand around your stomach to see an image of the baby.

 Non-serious reasons for bleeding early in your pregnancy can include: